 Once you’ve sold your home, your home selling costs aren’t quite over yet.
 You’ll need to pay back your mortgage lender what you owe for the original cost of the home.

 When you’re selling your home, you may have more questions beyond “What does it cost to sell a house?”
-But with an expert at your side, you’ll be able to navigate the housing markets informed and at ease.
+But with an expert at your side, you’ll be able to navigate the housing markets and any cost of selling a house in California informed and at ease.

 The expert real estate agents here at Berkshire Hathaway HomeServices California Properties can guide you through each stage, cost, and fee of home selling, helping you maximize returns in the process.
-Whether you need an Escondido REALTOR® or a Sherman Oaks REALTOR®, you can find a local office near you!
+Whatever type of support you need a realtor for, you can find a local office near you!